Cosmic string gravitational wave backgrounds at LISA: I. Signal survey, template reconstruction, and model comparison: The GW background from a cosmic string network

 where $\zeta(q) = \sum_k k^{-q}$ is the Riemann zeta function and $q$ depends on the features of the loop, with $q=4/3, 5/3$ and $2$, for loops with cusps, kinks, and colliding kinks, respectively.
 One typically uses $\Gamma \simeq 50$, which corresponds to the approximated value obtain in simulations~\cite{Blanco-Pillado:2017oxo}.

 \item A more refined functional form of the GW emission power $P_j$ has been extracted from the numerical simulations in Ref.~\cite{Blanco-Pillado:2017oxo}, where it was found that $j^{4/3} P_j$ has a local maximum around $j \simeq 3$ and becomes constant for $j \gtrsim 100$, see figure~4 of \cite{Blanco-Pillado:2017oxo}.
-In this case we also use the precise value $\Gamma = \sum_j P_j \simeq 51.43$, as extracted from the simulations~\cite{Blanco-Pillado:2017oxo}. \end{enumerate}
+In this case we also use the precise value $\Gamma = \sum_j P_j \simeq 51.43$, as extracted from the simulations~\cite{Blanco-Pillado:2017oxo}.
+Note that recent $P_j$ results \cite{Wachter:2024aos} including the backreaction from GW emission show that the functional form of $P_j$ evolves as loop shrinks.
+While we do not incorporate this new behavior in our template calculation, the loop-lifetime dependence of $P_j$ can lead to up to $20\%$ refinement in the final $\Omega_{\rm GW}$~\cite{Wachter:2024zly}. \end{enumerate}

 In most templates, we use Eq.~\eqref{eq:grav_emission_power_loop_j} for a more efficient calculations of the GW spectra, except in section \ref{sec:GW_simulated}, where we calculate the GWB template using the refined $P_j$ function.\footnote{Note that we do not have access to the data from \cite{Blanco-Pillado:2017oxo} and, instead, we have digitalized the functions from their figure 4.} Moreover, we typically assume $q=4/3$ because a cusp can naturally appear on a loop after a few oscillations~\cite{Vilenkin:2000jqa}, except in section~\ref{subsec:loopProperties} where we explore other possibilities. \\